 # 6. -- Site of the South Riverside School (1889-1896), Corona Grammar School (1896-1911) and first Lincoln School (1911-1913), which backed up to Tenth Street, and second Lincoln School (1914-1950), which faced Ninth Street, (now Victoria Park between 9th and 10th streets and Victoria Avenue and Howard Street).
 A portion of the second Lincoln School building still remains at the park along Howard Street south of Ninth Street.
 (Projects to raise funds for the marker and placement of the marker were coordinated by Life Scout Vess Pearson, Troop 233, as his Eagle Project).
 Monument and Marker placed November 7, 1998 on the south end of the remaining structure.

 # 8. -- Corona’s first General Hospital was located in the 800 block of South Main Street from 1933 to 1963.
 The parking lot for Corona Regional Medical Center currently covers the site. (monument was designed and built by Life Scout Scott Milligan, Troop 533, as his Eagle Project).
 Monument and Marker placed November 6, 1999.

-# 9. -- Corona’s first High School, built in 1907, once stood in the 1200 block of South Main Street, between Grand Boulevard and Olive Street.
-In 1923 the high school student body outgrew the site capacity and the students were relocated to a new school located at 815 West Sixth Street.
-The original HS site then became Corona’s first Junior High School.
+# 9. -- Corona’s first High School, built in 1907, once stood at 1230 Main Street, between Grand Boulevard and Olive Street.
+By 1923 the high school student body had outgrown the site capacity and the students were relocated to a new school located at 815 West Sixth Street.
+The original HS site then became Corona’s first Junior High School from 1923 to 1978.
 In 1941 the original building built in the Neoclassical or Classical Revival architectural style was demolished when it became unsafe.
 The site is currently the campus of the Corona Fundamental Intermediate School. (projects to raise funds for the granite marker, and placement of the marker were coordinated by Life Scout Robert Skaggs, Troop 233 as his Eagle Project).
-The granite Marker Plaque was placed May 12, 2000 as a part of a school assembly.
+The granite Marker Plaque was dedicated and placed May 12, 2000 as a part of a school assembly.

 #10. -- The single-most significant events occurring in Corona in the 20th century were the world-class Road Races of 1913, 1914, and 1916 that were run on the circular Grand Boulevard roadway.
 A circular raised monument, on the south side of Grand Boulevard marks the location of the Start/Finish line of the 1913 and 1914 races.
-It is located just west of Main Street, on the south side of the “Boulevard” near the intersection with Washburn Street. (monument was designed and built by Life Scout Scott Brown, Team 533, as his Eagle Project).
+It is located just west of Main Street, on the south side of the “Boulevard” near the intersection with Washburn Street.
+(Monument was designed and built by Life Scout Scott Brown, Team 533, as his Eagle Project).
 The original marker was a bronze marker placed in the ground October 18, 1986.
 It was elevated onto circular monument March 23, 2002 along with two small explanatory plaques.
 Video documentarian Huell Howser brought a TV crew and documented the dedication event.
-The location of the 1916 race Start/Finish Line, at the intersection of Third Street and East Grand Boulevard was not identified until 2015 when a copy of the newspaper with an image of the race course became available on the internet.
+The location of the 1916 race Start/Finish Line, at the intersection of Third Street and West Grand Boulevard was not identified until 2015 when a copy of the newspaper with an image of the race course became available on the internet.

 #11. -- The First Baptist Church, at the northwest corner of South Main and Eighth Streets was organized in 1891.
 The first wood frame structure, was built in 1895 and served until January 24, 1937, when a fire destroyed the main building.
-The existing chapel structure, completed in 1938, was designed by David McClellan and built by the Pinkerton-Jameson Company, and remains in use. (monument was designed and built by Life Scout Josh Lang, Troop 54, as his Eagle Project).
-Monument and Marker placed January 27, 2005.
+The existing chapel structure, completed in 1938, was designed by David McClellan and built by the Pinkerton-Jameson Company, and remains in use.
+(Monument was designed and built by Life Scout Josh Lang, Troop 54, as his Eagle Project).
+The monument and Marker were placed January 27, 2005.

 #12. -- The Corona Foothill Lemon Company home ranch headquarters located at 510 West Foothill Parkway (formerly near the corner of old Chase Drive and Taylor Streets at 1 West Chase Drive) celebrates Corona’s rich citrus heritage and is now known as the Corona Heritage Park and Museum. (monument was designed and built by Life Scout Barret Roloson, Troop 107, as his Eagle Project).
 The used brick podium styled Monument, topped by a water valve, and bronze marker were dedicated October 15, 2005.

 #14. -- The Corona Woman’s Improvement Clubhouse, located at 1101 Main Street (the southeast corner of South Main and Eleventh Streets) was built in 1913 after the style of an old Welsh church, and is the oldest secular assembly building in Corona.
 Marker was placed April 28, 2009.
-It was named to the National Register of Historic Places in 1981.
+The clubhouse structure was named to the National Register of Historic Places in 1981.

 #16. -- Lemonia Grove, located at 2750 Rimpau (formerly the northwest corner of Lester Street and Lemon Street [now Chase Drive]).
-In 1893, world traveler and businessman Oscar Thieme purchased a sheep pasture, planted Lisbon lemons, built the beautiful carriage house, a curing shed, and had plans drawn to build a home.
+In 1893, world traveler and businessman Oscar Thieme purchased a sheep pasture, planted Lisbon lemons, built the beautiful Victorian styled carriage house, a citrus curing shed, and had plans drawn to build a home.
 He planted the area around the homesite with a wide variety of lush specimen trees, rare ornamental shrubs, colorful flowering vines and multitudes of flowers obtained during his world travels.
-After financial reversals resultant of the 1906 San Francisco earthquake, the Thiemes returned to Germany, W. H. Jameson bought the property, preserved the gardens and opened the estate for family social events.
+After financial reversals resultant of the 1906 San Francisco earthquake, the Thiemes returned to Germany and W. H. Jameson bought the property, preserved the gardens and opened the estate for family social events.
 The city of Corona has recognized this site as a landmark property and as an historic district.
-This marker was designed and installed by Life Scout Joey Clark, Troop 421 as his Eagle Project.
-Marker was placed June 30, 2012.
+This marker was designed and installed by Life Scout Joey Clark, Troop 421.

 #17. -- In 1892 a group of Corona citizens met and organized the South Riverside Cemetery Association, which incorporated under the state Laws.
 It opened as a non-profit local cemetery called Sunnyslope Cemetery, with a “Potters Field” area for the interment of the poor or Indigent.
 More recently, it is known as Corona Cemetery.
 It is the only cemetery in Corona.
 The city of Corona has recognized this site as a landmark property and as an historic district.
 This marker was designed and installed by Life Scout Jacob Delgado, Troop 999 as his Eagle Project.
 Monument was constructed December 2, 2012 and the marker placed the following week.